Idle-caffeineaddict724/winaborator-ai/README.md

 👉 **[Download the latest release →](https://github.com/jakeefr/winaborator-ai/releases/latest)**

-1. Download `Winaborator-Setup-x.x.x.exe` from the latest release
+1. Download `Winaborator Setup 1.0.0.exe` from the latest release
 2. Run the installer
 3. Launch Winaborator from your desktop or Start menu